haditariq/question-answer-model-ui/README.md

 Change in UI design: UI for inputs question and passage is tweaked a bit to let user have a good view of result and input fields.
 Reason for the change is to fix UI, as in sample input fields are not properly designed they  overlap and looks disturbed.

 # Developer's note
 On clicking "getting the answer" if huggingface alerts "Something went wrong, please try again".
-Then token by hugging face is overload because of its free version.
+I'm experiencing "OVERLOADED" response from the API.
+I have tried different tokens as well but its not working.
+I think the model availibility itself is down.

 # Project folder structure:
 ```bash